Souravgoswami/cowspeak-root/README.md

 ![cowspeak](https://github.com/Souravgoswami/cowspeak-deb/blob/master/Screenshots/Screenshot_2019-03-26_04-04-11.png)

+## Developer Notes 👨🏻‍💻👩🏻‍💻
+When modifying cowspeak, you have to keep 2 versions:
+1. Keep the first file in latest-src/usr/bin/cowspeak.
+Change ROOT=true, and ROOT_DISABLE_DOWNLOAD=true.
+2. Keep the second file in "Other Distributions".
+Change ROOT=true, and ROOT_DISABLE_DOWNLOAD=false.

+You have to update the version.

+Now, you have to edit "./control", and add the current version.
+Run `ruby dpkg-build.rb`.
+Fakeroot isn't utilized yet, so you have to run it as **root**.
+It will generate a *.deb* file in the *Debian/* directory.
+If you run it again, a version will be added.
+Like "cowspeak-v3.22.deb", "cowspeak-v3.22-1.deb", "cowspeak-v3.22-2.deb".
+So avoid building same package.

+Then you have to run `bash generate_tarball.sh`.
+It will generate a tarball under *tarballs/* directory.

+Push that changes to github.
+Then edit the *Arch Linux/PKGBUILD*.
+Add the version there.
+And run `makepkg -g` to generate the md5 checksum, put that in the PKGBUILD again.
+Then run `makepkg --printsrcinfo > .SRCINFO` to create/update the *.SRCINFO* file.

+That's it!

 ## Bug Report 🐞
 Cowspeak considers bugs and security issues very seriously 🐛.
 If you got any bug in cowspeak, any security issue, or an idea, please let me know via [GitHub](https://github.com/Souravgoswami/cowspeak-deb/issues/new) or email me souravgoswami@protonmail.com